-Mistake: It’s one of two problems: either there are no high-contrast CTA buttons or there are so many, the user gets distracted away from what we actually want them to do.
+Mistake: It’s one of two problems: either there are no high-contrast CTA buttons or there are so many, that the user gets distracted from what we actually want them to do.
 Ideally, we want to give the user one goal in order to keep them on the landing page—not distract them with social pages or ebooks.

 I can log in, try any tool, read about their new ESG initiative, contact them, learn more, or get a free trial and we’re only one or two scrolls into this page.

 Solution: Decide upon a singular, actionable goal you want users to take.
-Then, make your CTA button stand out from the rest of the page with a high contrast color, used sparingly elsewhere to draw the user’s eyes to it.
+Then, make your CTA button stand out from the rest of the page with a high-contrast color, used sparingly elsewhere to draw the user’s eyes to it.

 100% focus on moving users to a demo with an orange CTA that stands out on the page.

 3. Not outlining what the user will get from submitting their personal information

 Mistake: Even with a clear CTA stated on the page, if you’re not outlining what the user will get out of filling out a form, they may not understand the benefit of doing so.
 Merely saying “get your ebook/demo/trial” doesn’t clearly communicate what information they’ll learn, how long it will take, if it’s worth their time, etc.

 How long is the demo?
 Is it live?
 What is it going to cover?